kevinhughes27/kevinandsam.travel/blog/2019-01-24-longterm-travelling-with-humira/index.md

   <li>Malaysia</li>
 </ul>

 The medicine was available in Colombia but couldn't ship in time before our flight out.
 EU countries will accept prescriptions from other EU countries so try and get a few refills on the prescription if you see a doctor.
 I tried and Humira is not available in Bolivia, Vietnam or Thailand (the latter resulted in a loop back to Malaysia).
 I also refilled the two times we returned to Canada.
 It can take a few days for a pharmacy to order Humira so try not to leave it until the last moment.
-Travel clinics are a good resource and I've used the directory at [istm.org](http://www.istm.org/) a few times.

 <figure>
   <img src="japanese_humira.jpeg"/>